DiamondBullet54/Image-Downloader/README.md

 # A Java image downloader specifically made for Twitter(X) images and file manipulation

+# Application Notes:
+- To create a category, you must have in the file the name you wish for the category.
+- You do not need a number after a file to start a new category.
+- File format expected is: (Name)(Number).(Type)

+VERSION 1.0.0: Settings page has not been implemented yet.
+The button does not function.

 # How-To-Use
 The application's main focus is to let the user have a folder archive of different Twitter(X) Links
 ![ExampleFolder](https://github.com/DiamondBullet54/Image-Downloader/assets/93168049/7fdb3557-9500-4b69-94fe-ae8f92e5ede7)